mandrasch/ddev-wp-groundstation/README.md

 **DDEV WP Groundstation provides custom commands to empower you to work professionally with Wordpress, git and [DDEV-local](https://ddev.readthedocs.io/en/stable/).**

-Why not just use DDEVs built-in wordpress support? *DDEV is a great toolbox, but it implements Wordpress with the [roots/bedrock-Boilerplate](https://ddev.readthedocs.io/en/stable/users/cli-usage/#wordpress-quickstart) (composer).
-This starter works without composer since composer is not officially supported by Wordpress Core.*

 ## 🎥 Demo (Screencast)

 - **Developing a child theme (coming soon)**